mohanakannan92/ai-security-lab/AI-Security-roadMap/RoadMap.md

-Short answer: **No — our current syllabus did NOT fully cover everything in those PDFs.**
-But that’s actually good news, because now we can upgrade your plan into something **far more powerful than any single course**.

 What I’m going to give you now is:

 > 🔥 **A “COMBINED MASTER SYLLABUS” (AI-300 + MCP + AI Security Professional + our hands-on system)**